Experts predict that the global CNC machines market will skyrocket to $100 billion by 2025.

 The amount of plastic inserted into each half of the mold is called the “shot.”
 The machine operator will calculate injection times by considering the injection pressure, shot volume variables, and the machine’s injection power.

-Once the hardening process is complete, ejector pins and a mold releasing agent work to remove the plastic piece from the mold.
+Once the hardening process is complete, ejector pins and a mold releasing agent remove the plastic piece from the mold.
 Operators will consider dry cycles to time this process precisely.

 From there, the molds clamp shut again.
 Finally, they return to the part of the machine where they’ll be injected with new plastic.